SoFi Invest vs. Stash

 Stash doesn’t offer margin trading.
 SoFi Invest does, with an interest rate of

 option spreads.
-SoFi’s website and app show margin requirements for individual stocks.
+SoFi’s website and app do show important details for margin-enabled accounts.

 Winner: SoFi Invest